Clematis Vine Care: Planting, Growing and Pruning Tips

 Whether you’re a beginner or an expert gardener, Clematis vines are a perennial that belongs in everyone’s garden.
 It’s easy to grow, and if you plant a few different varieties you can have big, beautiful blooms all season long.
 Learn how with this Clematis care guide.

 I have come to the realization that I am a little obsessed with Clematis.

-There are 25 different varieties of Clematis growing in my garden at the moment!
+There are 25 different varieties of these perennial vines growing in my garden at the moment!
 And I’m not ruling out getting some more 🙂

 However, I think I’m justified.
 All you have to do is look at those beautiful blooms to know why I have so many of them.

 But that’s not the only reason.

 Clematis is a very versatile and easy to grow perennial vine.